 3. The third film was released in November 2020.
 It talks about the attitude of locals towards the lake and the infrastructure, which will keep it in the condition which locals love and cherish.
 It is available on this link: The magical lake.
 Lake Cerknica, Slovenia.

-In the scope of this action, we will get in contact with coordinating partners of LIFE projects, similar to LIFE STRŽEN, and actively disseminate the project results.
-We will visit various protected areas and organizations dealing with nature conservation and working on LIFE projects.
-This will open new opportunities for further international cooperation in the field of nature conservation and ensuring favourable conditions for endangered species.
-Through this cooperation and exchange of information based on good practices, the effectiveness of executing project activities will increase as well.
-During the implementation of our project we will be aided by past project experiences of other organizations.
-In order to transfer examples of good practice, active participation in conferences or other similar events is foreseen in the scope of this action as well.
+In the scope of this action, we got in contact with coordinating partners of LIFE projects, similar to LIFE STRŽEN, and actively disseminated the project results.
+We visited various protected areas and organizations dealing with nature conservation and working on LIFE projects.
+This opened new opportunities for further international cooperation in the field of nature conservation and ensuring favourable conditions for endangered species.
+Through this cooperation and exchange of information based on good practices, the effectiveness of executing project activities increased as well.
+During the implementation of our project we were aided by past project experiences of other organizations.
+In order to transfer examples of good practice, active participation in conferences or other similar events were foreseen in the scope of this action as well.

 E2.1: Networking with other projects